Launching Your SaaS on Product Hunt: It’s All About Preparation

 If you’re a creator of SaaS, or a maker of any kind, it’s nearly unthinkable to forgo a launch of your product on Product Hunt.
 With over 4 million monthly visitors and an active community of over 40,000 registered users, it’s a community and an opportunity that shouldn’t be overlooked.
 What started as an email list for cool new product recommendations among techies and Silicon Valley types, became a multi-million dollar acquisition by AngelList a few years back.

-Lately, new leadership and fresh funding has pumped even more life into Product Hunt, and smart SaaS makers and marketers are making sure to stay ingrained in the community.
+Recently, new leadership and fresh funding have pumped even more life into Product Hunt, and smart SaaS makers and marketers are making sure to stay ingrained in the community.
 It’s a powerful marketing channel for SaaS startups, and one you should look into if you want attention from just the right kind of niche crowd.

 Rules of the Road: Launching Your Product on Product Hunt